Brett Tomko

 Brett Daniel Tomko (born April 7, 1973) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cincinnati Reds, San Diego Padres, Seattle Mariners, St. Louis Cardinals, San Francisco Giants, Los Angeles Dodgers, New York Yankees, Oakland Athletics, Texas Rangers, and Kansas City Royals.

 Early life

 Tomko was born in Euclid, Ohio, but moved to southern California when he was three years old.

-Tomko attended El Dorado High School in Placentia, California, and was a letter winner in basketball and baseball.
+He attended El Dorado High School in Placentia, California, and was a letter winner in basketball and baseball.
+El Dorado has since retired his #20 uniform number.
+Tomko was drafted by the Los Angeles Dodgers in the 20th round of the 1994 Major League Baseball draft, but did not sign.